 INTESOL Journal uses a double-blind review process.
 To facilitate the double-blind review process, authors’ names should appear only on a cover sheet (submitted as a separate file), not on the title page; do not use running heads.
 To ensure the integrity of the blind peer-review, authors should take the following steps:

-Copyright and publishing rights of work appearing in INTESOL Journal is retained by the author.
-Individual articles are licensed under a CC-BY NC 4.0 license.
+Copyright and publishing rights of work appearing in INTESOL Journal is retained by the author(s).
+Individual articles are published with a CC-BY NC 4.0 license.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.